 Big Bang – “Last Dance” Tour

 The “Last Dance” Tour was the 6th concert tour in Japan by Big Bang.
-The tour started in November of 2017 and lasted until December 31, 2017.
+The tour started in November 2017 and lasted until December 31, 2017.
 The final concert was held in Seoul.
-This tour did not have T.O.P. who was doing his mandatory military service which started in 2017.
-Despite this, the tour was able to bring in over 760,000 fans during their 16 show tour.
+This tour did not have T.O.P., who was doing his mandatory military service which started in 2017.
+Despite this, the tour brought in over 760,000 fans during a 16-show tour.

 TVXQ – “With” Tour

 The “With” Tour was one of the biggest tours in Japan.
 It was to support their 8th Japanese studio album With.
 It was also to celebrate TVXQ’s 10th anniversary in Japan.
-The tour went from February of 2015 to April of 2015.
-They were able to bring over 750,000 fans in only 16 shows in Japan.
+The tour went from February 2015 to April 2015.
+They brought over 750,000 fans to only 16 shows in Japan.
 The tour was a huge success because fans knew that this would be their last tour before going into their mandatory military service.

 EXO – EXO Planet 2